M14 (New York City bus)

 The 14th Street Crosstown Line is a public transit line in Manhattan, New York City, running primarily along 14th Street from Chelsea or the West Village to the Lower East Side.
 Originally a streetcar line, it is now the M14 bus route, operated by the New York City Transit Authority under the MaBSTOA subsidiary.
 The line's two variants, the M14A SBS and M14D SBS, use Avenue A and Avenue D respectively from 14th Street south to the Lower East Side.
+The M14 carries over 28,000 riders per day.

 Route description and service

 A 2019 XD60 (6191) on the West Side-bound M14A SBS in August 2022.

 Both M14 services share the 14th Street Crosstown corridor between 9th Avenue on the West Side and Avenue A on the Lower East Side.
 The "A" and "D" designations refer to the north–south streets used by each service within the Lower East Side (Avenue A and Avenue D respectively).

 West of 9th Avenue, the M14A SBS turns south along Hudson Street, terminating at Bleecker Street at Abingdon Square Park.
-The M14D SBS meanwhile, travels north to Chelsea Piers, serving Hudson River Park and the Chelsea Market.
-Until Select Bus Service was implemented, the M14A SBS followed this route during the overnight hours.
+The M14D SBS meanwhile, travels north from 14th Street and terminate at Chelsea Piers Sports & Entertainment Complex.
+Until Select Bus Service was implemented, the M14A bus route extended to Chelsea Piers instead of terminating at Abingdon Square Park during overnight hours.
 This was changed to operate to Abingdon Square at all times.

-At the east end of the corridor, the M14A SBS turns south at Avenue A (which becomes Essex Street south of Houston Street), then east along Grand Street to the FDR Drive on the East River coastline.
-The M14D SBS travels along Avenue C, East 10th Street, then south along Avenue D (becoming Columbia Street) to Houston Street, turning east onto Houston Street and running along FDR Drive to Delancey Street.
+At the east end of the corridor, the M14A SBS turns south off 14th Street onto Avenue A. It travels all the way down Avenue A (which becomes Essex Street south of Houston Street), turns onto Grand Street, and terminates at Grand Street/FDR Drive on the East River.

+The M14D SBS turns south off 14th Street onto Avenue C, East 10th Street, then south along Avenue D (becoming Columbia Street) to Houston Street, turning east onto Houston Street and running along FDR Drive to Delancey Street.

 During weekday rush hours, some M14 SBS buses make short turn runs, resulting in some westbound M14 buses terminating at either Union Square or Eighth Avenue, and some eastbound M14 buses terminating at First Avenue.
 These trips may be signed as just the M14, without any letter suffix.

 The M14A/D SBS routes supplement the 14th Street Line, which runs from Eighth Avenue and continues into Brooklyn.

 Two XD60s: one local-wrapped 2017 (6105) on the Abingdon Square-bound M14A in August 2018 before implementation (top), and one SBS-wrapped 2019 (6152) on the Chelsea Piers-bound M14D in June 2024 after implementation (bottom), both at West 14th Street/8th Avenue.